huggingface/lerobot/examples/9_use_aloha.md

 ## More

-Follow [previous tutorial](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md#4-train-a-policy-on-your-data) to train a policy on your data and run inference on your robot.
-You will need to adapt the code for Aloha.
+Follow this [previous tutorial](https://github.com/huggingface/lerobot/blob/main/examples/7_get_started_with_real_robot.md#4-train-a-policy-on-your-data) for a more in-depth explaination.

-If you need help, please reach out on Discord in the channel `#aloha-arm`.
+If you have any question or need help, please reach out on Discord in the channel `#aloha-arm`.